Our top sights, highlights and exclusive tips

 Regarded as one of the world’s greatest botanical garden’s, as well as one of the largest, Kirstenbosch was founded for the preservation and presentation of the unique flora of South Africa.
 It’s a popular spot for picnicking, hiking (all the way to Table Mountain if you choose), enjoying summer concerts, and taking in the panoramic views offered from a tree canopy walkway.

 Not far from the city center lies one of the most photographed areas of Cape Town, Bo Kaap.
 It is the cultural center of Malay culture as well as a former township.
-Known for its colourfully painted houses, as well as some of the oldest buildings in the country, such as the Bo Kaap Museum and the Auwal Mosque: this is a must-visit neighbourhood of Cape Town.
+Known for its colourfully painted houses, as well as some of the oldest buildings in the country, such as the Bo Kaap Museum and the Auwal Mosque: this is a must-visit neighborhood of Cape Town.

 Held every weekend morning at Granger Bay, adjacent to the V&A Market, this community farmer’s market offers products from local, artisanal food producers.
 Here, you can shop and sample local, organic food, in support of the nonprofit Oranjezicht City Farm.
 Be sure to enjoy brunch or breakfast at one of the communal tables that offer epic ocean views.